souhaiel1/AI-powered-surveillance-using-raspberry-pi/README.md

 ![](Images/abst.PNG)

 # Dependencies

--Python ( I used 3.8.2)
+- Python ( I used 3.8.2)
--opencv
+- opencv
--imutils
+- imutils
--stmplib
+- stmplib
--Flask
+- Flask

 # AI-powered-surveillance-using-raspberry-pi
 this projet aims to automate surveillance  using the Raspberry Pi computer and its camera module .
 This project was inspired by other older works and it's a push towards the AI-powered surveillance as computer vision and IoT are strongly emerging.